nulpunt/nulpunt/Server-API.md

 ## /admin/process

 Add metadata to an uploaded document

+### GET /admin/process/list

-GET gives a list of document to be processed.
+Returns a list of unpublished documents.

+For each document expect these fields:
+- docId; internal id of the document. needed for reference;
+- original file name; File name as it was when it was uploaded;
+- timestamp of upload;

+### GET /admin/process/doc?docId

+Parameter:
+- docId, the internal id of the document;

+Returns the selected document, together with any existing metadata, see POST parameters;

+User can edit all parameters.

+TODO: invent something to correct OCR-errors.

+### POST

-POST updates a document.
+Updates the metadata of a document.

 POST Parameters:
 - To be defined.
 Examples: